What is Bluesky? Everything to know about the app trying to replace Twitter

 Is the grass greener on the other side?
 We’re not sure, but the sky is most certainly bluer.
 It’s been more than a year since Elon Musk purchased Twitter, now X, leading people to set up shop on alternative platforms.
 Mastodon, Post, Pebble (which has already shuttered operations) and Spill have been presented as potential replacements, but few aside from Meta’s Threads have achieved the speed of growth Bluesky has reached.

 Bluesky remains invite-only in its beta, but as more people get on the site, the hype around it is growing — though as we know from apps like Clubhouse, the hype might not last forever.
-In the meantime, Bluesky now has over a million users, according to Bluesky’s Rose Wang.
+In the meantime, Bluesky now has now reached more than two million users, up from the one million they reported in September.
 The app saw about 8,300 first-time installs per day in July 2023, on average, though they have not released substantial updates on download data since.
 And when Musk makes less than favorable changes to X, Bluesky often sees record usage.
 Though many people were desperate for an invite code during the site’s launch (even to the point of buying them on eBay) they have become much more accessible as more people join the app.

 Here we answer the most common questions about Bluesky social: